GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Hive
 - deploying it is a good way to proc Feedback Loop from the Hardwired gear set
 - drone speed based on skill tier
+- must not be obstructed by a wall to interact with skills or players
 ##### Artificer
 - doesn't need to be deployed to affect your other skill
-- protects you and nearby allies from disruption when deployed (like any other deployed skill as long as you're within 5m and using Technician)
 - heals nearby deployed shields while holstered (TODO: verify this information)
 ##### Stinger
-- efficient against drones due to their low HP
+- efficient against drones due to their low HP (TODO: verify if mostly for explosive drones and/or lower difficulties)
 - counts as explosive damage
 - initial damage and ticks affected by DTA